JYang1997/sipser_notes/sipser_notes.md

 Turing-Recognizable only guarantee that if string is in such language than turing machine accepts it, said nothing about what happen if machine does not accept it.
 (Both halt and reject is possible).

 #### Robustness of Turing Machines
 The Turing machine have very high level of robustness.
+This basically means that the original turing machine model have equivalence expressing power (recognize) compare

 > Written with [StackEdit](https://stackedit.io/).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MTkyNDgzNTUsLTE2NjkwMzA1MzcsLT
+eyJoaXN0b3J5IjpbLTcyMTE1NTc3MiwtMTY2OTAzMDUzNywtMj
-IwOTczNDI5MDYsLTI5NDc5MjMyOCwtMTE1Mzg3NTg2OCw1NjQy
+A5NzM0MjkwNiwtMjk0NzkyMzI4LC0xMTUzODc1ODY4LDU2NDI4
-ODUyMTVdfQ==
+NTIxNV19
 -->